postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/matching-algorithm.md

     This will pass the value captured from the wildcard segment with the same variable name into the response.

+    > Wildcards in response bodies are not part of the matching algorithm.

 5. **Response code**

    If the `x-mock-response-code` header is explicitly provided, filter out all examples that do not have a matching response code.